Mebin-Shiji/ABX-Client/README.md

-# Steps to run the application
+## OverView

 This is a project for Zicuro Technologies.
+I didn't have much time so I didn't optimize the TCP connection, exception handling best practices that much.

-You need to install .NET 9.
+To run this console app you need to install .NET 9.
-If not available change the target framework version in ABX-Client.csproj file.
+.NET 8 is also supported but you'll need to change the target framework version in ABX-Client.csproj file to net8.0.
+If you have any trouble with it, feel free to contact me.

+## Steps to run the application

 1. Clone the ABX-Client repository
-1. Open ..\ABX-Client\ABX-Client folder in any code editor.
+2. Open ..\ABX-Client\ABX-Client folder in any code editor.
 3. In the program.cs file, configure your host and port of the node js server.
 By default host is 'localhost' and port is '3000'.
-2. Run the node server.
+4. Run the node server.
+5. If you have visual studio, just open the .sln file and run the .NET app from there.
+Otherwise
-3. Open terminal on the path ..\ABX-Client\ABX-Client
+6. Open terminal on the path ..\ABX-Client\ABX-Client
-4. Run command 'dotnet build'
+7. Run command 'dotnet build'
-5. Run command 'dotnet run'
+8. Run command 'dotnet run'

 The final json will be printed in the console and also at the location ..\ABX-Client\ABX-Client\bin\Debug\net9.0\result.json